 So, is Drano septic safe?
 As you can see, Drano is bad for septic tanks and can cause more expenses in the long run.
 Instead, opt for safer alternatives like the natural vinegar and baking soda method or hot water to unclog your pipes.
 With a little effort and the right methods, your septic system will thank you.

 Regularly maintaining your septic system with Lenzyme septic treatments and septic field rejuvenation can keep your system functioning correctly.
-At Tidy Tank Septic Service, you can count on our team of experts to provide you with top-tier services for all of your septic needs.
+At Tidy Tank Plumbing, Sewer, and Septic, you can count on our team of experts to provide you with top-tier services for all of your septic needs in McHenry and Lake County, IL.
 Contact us today to schedule your appointment in Crystal Lake, IL, or the surrounding area!